antonyanuraj/antonyanuraj.github.io/README.md

 This guide was written by [Antony Anuraj](https://github.com/antonyanuraj)

-Special thanks to my group members: Raman Bhandari, Jason Tran and Shawn Lanting, for peer-reviewing my resume and guide.
+Special thanks to my group members: Raman Bhandari, Jason Tran, and Shawn Lanting, for peer-reviewing my resume and guide.

 ## FAQs